 Dechinta: Bush University Centre for Research and Learning is a northern-led initiative delivering land-based, university credited educational experiences led by northern leaders, experts, elders and professors to engage northern and southern youth in a transformative curricula based on the cutting-edge needs of Canada’s North.

-If you are interested in taking courses at Dechinta Bush University Centre and receiving credits toward your degree, please contact our Program Advisor to discuss this possibility.
+If you are interested in taking courses at Dechinta Bush University Centre and receiving credits toward your degree, please apply through the Go Global Page or contact our Program Advisor to discuss this possibility.

 Click here to learn more about Dechinta.